Emmotes/ic_spoilers/docs/strongheart.md

 # Changes

-Strongheart is potentially a reworked champion in the Founders' Day event and delayed until 8 July 2026.
+Strongheart will be a reworked champion in the Founders' Day event on 1 July 2026.

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.